gvisoc/gvisoc.github.io/_posts/2020-06-27-From macOS to Plasma making myself at home.md

 I recently changed my great MacBook Pro for another great machine, a Lenovo ThinkPad T490s.
 I have chosen Debian with Plasma by KDE (formerly just "KDE") as the desktop environment.
 It is known that Plasma is much closer to the Windows 10 usability conventions than to the macOS', so I needed to enable a bit of features to make myself at home.

-This is a very short, very personal post to detail how I have tweaked Plasma by KDE not to look like macOS, but to adopt the bits of its behaviour that were useful to me and that I would miss:
+This is a very personal post to detail how I have tweaked Plasma by KDE not to look like macOS, but to adopt the bits of its behaviour that were useful to me and that I would miss:

 - A global application menu
 - An icon task list at the bottom, which is _not_ a Dock